 Just a few more seconds…almost there…

 He reached out and grabbed her waist.
-The decelerant line did its job, slowing him down as the Bite Mobile pulled them into a steep climb.
-He experienced a brief jag of heady panic as his rate of ascent synced with hers.
-A second later they were both soaring.
-The sweet spring wind whipped their hair into a delirious frenzy.
+The decelerant line did its job, slowing him down as the Bite Mobile pulled into a heady climb.
+A second later they were both soaring, the sweet spring wind whipping their hair into a delirious frenzy.

-Peter Lee, rocketing through the night at breakneck speed, acted purely on instinct.
-He leaned in and kissed Holly on the lips.
-Delirious warmth poured through him; it was the sweetest thing he’d ever felt.
+Peter Lee, rocketing through the night at breakneck speed, acted purely on instinct—he leaned in and kissed her full on the lips.
+Delicious warmth poured through him; it was the sweetest thing he’d ever felt.